Kane Brown Reveals How He Dealt With Being Called Racial Slurs As A Child

 “I’m biracial; I didn’t know that until I was 7 or 8 years old.
 I thought I was full white, which honestly, I can’t even really say because I didn’t see colors,” Brown told People.
 His mother, Tabitha, is white and his dad, who was never in the picture, is black and part Cherokee.

-Brown, 25, who launched his career on social media — crooning covers of popular songs and sharing them with his wide network — grew up between Tennessee and Georgia, where county music roots run deep.
-Brown was heavily influenced by the Nashville stars that came before him, and took to Facebook and YouTube to share his love for music, and grow his fan base on his own.
+Brown, 25, who launched his career on social media crooning covers of popular songs and sharing them with his wide network, grew up between Tennessee and Georgia, where country music roots run deep.
+Brown was heavily influenced by the Nashville stars that came before him and took to Facebook and YouTube to share his love for music and grow his fan base on his own.

 “My fans have said they clicked my videos because they thought I was going to be rapping or something.
 Then I started singing country, and they say they just kind of fell in love,” the “What Ifs” singer told Billboard in a March interview.

 His 2016 breakout album, the self-titled Kane Brown, showed off the singers strong country voice.
-The Washington Postcalled Brown the future of country music.
+The Washington Post called Brown the future of country music.

 Though he has found success in the country music industry, Brown is still no stranger to having hateful, racial slurs tossed at him on social media.